 Medical undergraduate training in Victoria is carried out at the University of Melbourne and Monash University.
-The Melbourne Medical School began in 1862 and now admits 220 students into the first year of the course, and 250 students into the second year.
+The Melbourne Medical School began in 1862 and now admits 220 students into the first year of the course, and 240 students into the second year.
 This enables an entry into second year of students who have a science or dental science degree or part thereof.
 The Monash Medical School admits 160 students into the first year of the course, and into the second and third years allows for a lateral entry of suitably qualified students to replace wastage.
 In both universities the pre-clinical course lasts three years, followed by three years of clinical instruction.
 After six years there is a qualifying examination which, if passed, confers on the student the degrees of MB, BS.
-The major hospitals where the University of Melbourne sends its undergraduates are the Royal Melbourne Hospital, St Vincent's Hospital, Austin Hospital, Repatriation General Hospital, Royal Children's Hospital, Royal Women's Hospital, Fairfield Hospital, and hospitals under the control of the Mental Hygiene Authority.
-Monash University students are trained at the Alfred Hospital, Prince Henry's Hospital, Queen Victoria Memorial Hospital, Geelong Hospital, Fairfield Hospital, and hospitals under the control of the Mental Hygiene Authority.
+The major hospitals where the University of Melbourne sends its undergraduates are the Royal Melbourne Hospital, St Vincent's Hospital, Austin Hospital, Repatriation General Hospital, Royal Children's Hospital, Royal Women's Hospital, Fairfield Hospital, and hospitals under the control of the Mental Health Division of the Victorian Health Commission.
+Monash University students are trained at the Alfred Hospital, Prince Henry's Hospital, Queen Victoria Medical Centre, Geelong Hospital, Fairfield Hospital, hospitals under the control of the Mental Health Division of the Victorian Health Commission, and a number of associated hospitals.